-Unless the individual forms part of the client group identified within the employer or unless litigation privilege applies, communications with the in-house counsel will not be protected by privilege.
+Unless the individual forms part of the client group identified within the employer that has the dominant purpose of obtaining legal advice,13 or unless litigation privilege applies, communications with the in-house counsel will not be protected by privilege.

 Communications between an individual and an ILA will of course be protected by legal advice privilege.
 However, there are circumstances in which that privilege may be lost, particularly if it can be shown that the confidentiality in the communication has been lost as it is accessible by third parties.

-As set out, for example, in SYSC 19D of the FCA Handbook in respect of dual regulated firms: https://www.handbook.fca.org.uk/handbook/SYSC/19D/?view=chapter.
+7 As set out, for example, in SYSC 19D of the Financial Conduct Authority (FCA) Handbook in respect of dual regulated firms: https://www.handbook.fca.org.uk/handbook/SYSC/19D/?view=chapter.

-Schedule 17 of the Crime and Courts Act 2013, which allows the Director of the SFO and the Director of Public Prosecutions, and other prosecutors designated by the Secretary of State, to enter into DPAs.
+11 Schedule 17 of the Crime and Courts Act 2013, which allows the Director of the Serious Fraud Office (SFO) and the Director of Public Prosecutions, and other prosecutors designated by the Secretary of State, to enter into DPAs.

-In Shepherd v.
-Fox Williams LLP and others EWHC 1224 (QB) it was held that the claimant remained entitled to assert privilege over documents even though they had been accessible to the defendant employer when they were sent to the work email address of an employee of the defendant.
+14 In Shepherd v.
+Fox Williams LLP and others EWHC 1224 (QB), it was held that the claimant remained entitled to assert privilege over documents even though they had been accessible to the defendant employer when they were sent to the work email address of an employee of the defendant.